November 14, 2025

 Selling your car involves more than just posting a listing and waiting for responses.
 You need to prepare the vehicle, choose a fair price, communicate with potential buyers, and complete the transfer safely.
 Whether you're upgrading to a newer model or simply moving on from a car you’ve had for years, the goal is to make the sale smooth, confident, and clear for both sides.

-Along the way, you’ll also need some basic documentation to finalize the transfer — including a car bill of sale, which confirms when ownership changes hands.
+Along the way, you’ll also need some basic documentation to finalize the transfer — including a vehicle bill of sale, which confirms when ownership changes hands.
 We’ll get to that part later, once the buyer is ready and the deal is set.

 Understanding the Basics of Selling Your Car